 Each quiz will cover the Learn material, including video presentation, for the module(s) in which it is assigned.
 Each quiz will be open-book/open-notes, contain 15 multiple-choice and true/false questions, and have a 30-minute time limit.
-You may take the quizzes 3 times; the highest score will record in the gradebook.
+The student may take the quizzes 3 times; the highest score will record in the gradebook.

 The Midterm Exam covers the Learn materials, including video presentations, for Module 1: Week 1 – Module 4: Week 4.
 This exam will be open-book/open-notes, will contain 50 multiple-choice and true/false questions, and will be 1 hour and 30 minutes long.
 There is only one attempt to the Midterm Exam.

 The Final Exam covers the Learn materials, plus presentations, for Modules throughout the course.
 This exam will be open-book/open-notes, contain 50 multiple-choice and true/false questions and will be 1 hour and 30 minutes long.
 There is only one attempt to the Final Exam.